VertexCache/VertexCache/vertex-bench/README.md

 ### What It Does

-- Simulates client load using the official Java SDK
+- Simulates client load using the official VertexCache Java Client SDK
 - Measures throughput and error rates across core operations
 - Supports:
   - GET, SET, and multi-level index lookup scenarios